tommybobbins/PiBrella-lesson/lessons/lesson2b-handout.md

 ## Raspberry Pi controlling breadboard LEDs

 1. Attach the following pins from the Raspberry Pi to the LEDs on the breadboard.
+To do this, it is easiest to use Male to Female Jumper Jerky.
 You may need some help connecting up the right pins.
 Be careful and double check before connecting to the Pi.
+If you are unsure, ask the teacher to check the circuit.

    ![](../images/traffic_lights.jpg)